NC New Teacher Support Program representatives discuss best practices for building resilience, promoting joy, self-care and community care.

 North Carolina Department of Information Technology

 PBS North Carolina and the NC Department of Public Instruction are partnering to support school-age children learning at home by providing free, curriculum-informed, over-the-air content that is widely accessible to students—especially those with limited or no internet access.

-Each weekday, one block of programs on the North Carolina Channel will serve students sixth through twelfth grade, from 12 PM-5 PM (actual times may vary, please check the weekly schedule online here).
+Each weekday, one block of programs on the North Carolina Channel will serve students sixth through twelfth grade, from 12 PM-5 PM (actual times may vary).

 Sign up for our monthly Rootle eNewsletter to receive updates on At-Home Learning resources and schedules.